bkoz/openshift-garage/v4/ipi/vmware/README.md

-# Disconnected OpenShift 4.5.2 IPI install on vCenter (Some assembly required.)
+# Disconnected OpenShift 4.5.2 IPI install on vCenter (some assembly required.)
 ##  These are my notes and not a Red Hat supported document.

 ### Perform these steps on a RHEL7/8 host connected to the internet.